viorble/Lecture-Database/ch04_entity_replationship_modeling.md

   font-size: 20px;
 }
 </style>
-Feature|Non-Identifying Relationship | Identifying Relationship
+Feature|Non-Identifying (Weak) Relationship | Identifying (Strong) Relationship
 -------|-----------------------------|--------------------------
 Entity Type	|Between strong entities|	Between a strong and weak entity Foreign Key in Related Entity|	FK is not part of PK|	FK is part of composite PK Entity Independence	|Related entity can exist independently| Related entity cannot exist without the strong entity

+# The Order to Load Tables Under 1:M Relationship
+- Keep in mind that the order in which the tables are created and loaded is very important.
+- In the “COURSE generates CLASS” relationship, the COURSE table must be created before the CLASS table.
+After all, it would not be acceptable to have the CLASS table’s foreign key refer to a COURSE table that did not yet exist.
+- Load the data of the “1” side first in a 1:M relationship to avoid the possibility of referential integrity errors.

 # Relationship Participation
+- Relationship participation is either <span class="blue-text">optional or mandatory</span>.
+- Because of the bidirectional nature of relationships, it is necessary to determine the connectivity as well as max and min cardinalities of the relationship from COURSE to CLASS and from CLASS to COURSE.
-- **Optional participation** means that one entity occurrence does not require a corresponding entity occurrence in a particular relationship
+- **Optional participation** means that one entity occurrence does not require a corresponding entity occurrence in the relationship
-- **Mandatory participation** means that one entity occurrence requires a corresponding entity occurrence in a particular relationship
+- **Mandatory participation** means that one entity occurrence requires a corresponding entity occurrence in the relationship

+# Illustration of Relationship Participation

 <div class="middle-grid">
     <img src="restricted/CFig04_13.jpg" alt="">